alphabill-org/alphabill/docs/transactions.md

 ]
 ```

-1. Symbol - the symbol (short name) of this token type; note that the symbols are not guaranteed to be unique;
+1. *Symbol* (text string) is the symbol (short name) of this token
+   type.
+Symbols are not guaranteed to be unique.
-2. Name - the long name of this token type;
+2. *Name* (text string) is the long name of this token type.
-3. Icon - the icon of this token type
+3. *Icon* (array) is the icon of this token type.
+Consists of two data
+   items:
-    1. Type - the MIME content type identifying an image format
+    1. *Type* (text string) is the MIME content type of the image in *Data*.
-    2. Data - the image in the format specified by type
+    2. *Data* (byte string) is the image in the format specified by *Type*.
-4. ParentTypeID - identifies the parent type that this type derives from; 0 indicates there is no parent type;
+4. *ParentTypeID* (byte string) is the *UnitID* of the parent type
+   that this type derives from.
+A byte with value 0 indicates there is
+   no parent type.
-5. SubTypeCreationPredicate - the predicate clause that controls defining new sub-types of this type;
+5. *SubTypeCreationPredicate* (byte string) is the predicate clause that
+   controls defining new subtypes of this type.
-6. TokenCreationPredicate - the predicate clause that controls creating new tokens of this type
+6. *TokenCreationPredicate* (byte string) is the predicate clause that
+   controls creating new tokens of this type.
-7. InvariantPredicate - the invariant predicate clause that all tokens of this type (and of sub- types of this type) inherit into their owner condition;
+7. *InvariantPredicate* (byte string) is the invariant predicate
+   clause that all tokens of this type (and of subtypes) inherit into
+   their owner condition.
-8. DataUpdatePredicate - the clause that all tokens of this type (and of sub-types of this type) inherit into their data update predicates
+8. *DataUpdatePredicate* (byte string) is the clause that all tokens
+   of this type (and of subtypes) inherit into their data update
+   predicates.
+9. SubTypeCreationPredicateSignatures (array of byte strings) is an
-9. SubTypeCreationPredicateSignatures - inputs to satisfy the sub-type creation predicates of all parents.
+   array of inputs to satisfy the subtype creation predicates of all
+   parents.

 ##### Create Non-fungible Token

+This transaction creates a new non-fungible token.

 *TransactionOrder*.*Payload*.*Type* = "createNToken"\
 *TransactionOrder*.*Payload*.*Attributes* contains:
 ```
 /createNTokenAttributes/ [
     /OwnerCondition/                   h'',
-    /NFTTypeID/                          h'',
+    /TypeID/                           h'',
     /Name/                             "",
     /URI/                              "",
     /Data/                             h'',
     /DataUpdatePredicate/              h'',
     /TokenCreationPredicateSignatures/ [h'']
 ]
 ```

-1. OwnerCondition - the initial owner condition of the new token
+1. *OwnerCondition* (byte string) is the initial owner condition of
+   the new token.
-2. NFTTypeID - identifies the type of the new token
+2. *TypeID* (byte string) is the *UnitID* of the type of the new
+   token.
-3. Name - the name of the new token
+3. *Name* (text string) is the name of the new token.
-4. URI - the optional URI of an external resource associated with the new token
+4. *URI* (text string) is the optional URI of an external resource
+   associated with the new token.
-5. Data - the optional data associated with the new token
+5. *Data* (byte string) is the optional data associated with the new
+   token.
-6. DataUpdatePredicate - the data update predicate of the new token
+6. *DataUpdatePredicate* (byte string) is the data update predicate of
+   the new token.
+7. *TokenCreationPredicateSignatures* (array of byte string) is an
-7. TokenCreationPredicateSignatures - inputs to satisfy the token creation predicates of all parent types
+   array of inputs to satisfy the token creation predicates of all
+   parent types.

 ##### Transfer Non-fungible Token

+This transaction transfers a non-fungible token to a new owner.

 *TransactionOrder*.*Payload*.*Type* = "transNToken"\
 *TransactionOrder*.*Payload*.*Attributes* contains:
 ```
 /transNTokenAttributes/ [
-    /NewOwnerCondition/            h'',
+    /TargetOwner/                  h'',
     /Nonce/                        h'',
     /Backlink/                     h'',
-    /NFTTypeID/                    h'',
+    /TypeID/                       h'',
     /InvariantPredicateSignatures/ [h'']
 ]
 ```

-1. NewOwnerCondition - the owner condition of the token
+1. *TargetOwner* (byte string) is the new owner condition of the
+   token.
-2. Nonce - optional nonce
+2. *Nonce* (byte string) is an optional nonce.
-3. Backlink - the backlink to the previous transaction with the token
+3. *Backlink* (byte string) is the backlink to the previous
+   transaction with the token.
-4. NFTTypeID - identifies the type of the token
+4. *TypeID* (byte string) is the type of the token.
+5. *InvariantPredicateSignatures* (array of byte strings) is an array
-5. InvariantPredicateSignatures - inputs to satisfy the token type invariant predicates down the inheritance chain
+   of inputs to satisfy the token type invariant predicates down the
+   inheritance chain.

 ##### Update Non-fungible Token